• Skip to main content

 To provide the opportunity for continued management of general neurosurgery conditions and supplementation of income, the fellow may provide night time, weekend and vacation coverage at one of our affiliated hospitals.

-Two months of elective or research time is allowed in a one year program and 4 months in two years.
-The fellow is expected to present at national and international neurosurgical and skull-base meetings.
+Research and lab training time is allowed.
+The fellow is expected to present at national and international neurosurgical and skull base meetings.
 Clinical and basic-sciences research and peer reviewed publication are encouraged.

 Program Director